micmejia/bible-dump/NKJV/Deuteronomy/Deut 6.md

 that you may fear the Lord your God, to keep all His statutes and His commandments which I command you, you and your son and your grandson, all the days of your life, and that your days may be prolonged.

 ###### 3
-Therefore hear, O Israel, and [^a]be careful to observe _it,_ that it may be well with you, and that you may multiply greatly as the Lord God of your fathers has promised you--'a land flowing with milk and honey.'
+Therefore hear, O Israel, and be careful to observe _it,_ that it may be well with you, and that you may multiply greatly as the Lord God of your fathers has promised you--'a land flowing with milk and honey.'

 ###### 4
-"Hear, O Israel: [^b]The Lord our God, the Lord _is_ one!
+"Hear, O Israel: The Lord our God, the Lord _is_ one!

 ###### 5
 You shall love the Lord your God with all your heart, with all your soul, and with all your strength.